 Talc isn’t inherently a toxic substance.
 It’s been used in countless industries from food and drugs to cosmetics where it serves as an additive, friction reducer, and moisture absorber.
 Consumers have also found numerous home remedy applications—like keeping sand off your toes at the beach, and dissuading bugs from entering your kitchen.
 You’ll even see it popping up on ingredient lists for products like bath bombs, deodorant and soaps.

 While talc might be harmless in many applications, there are definitely situations in which using it could be a health risk.
-While the exact mechanism by which talc contributes to the development of ovarian cancer is still unknown, women should avoid using talc products around their genitals.
+The exact mechanism by which talc contributes to the development of ovarian cancer is still unknown, so women should avoid using talc products around their genitals until further proof has been found.
 This includes feminine products dusted with talc, as well as bath bombs that use the ingredient.
 To be safe, seek out products that use cornstarch, rice or arrowroot powder instead.

 If you believe that regular talcum powder use may have lead to your ovarian cancer diagnosis, click the link below to connect with a legal professional who can answer your questions for free.